codecypher/LearnAI/Level-0/swe/peopleware.md

 4. Changing languages (such as Java) will give you huge gains.

 Programming languages only impact the implementation part of the project.

-It might give you a 5% gain but no more.
+This might give you a 5% gain but no more.

 5. Because of the backlog, you need to double productivity immediately.